rshom/deepi-array/README.md

    [DEEPi-OS project](https://github.com/rshom/deepi-os).

 > NOTE: currently, you have to use Buster over the newest version
-> because the picamera python package does not work with Bullseye.
+> because the picamera python package does not work with
+> Bullseye.
+Except a solution in the future.

 ```
 git clone https://github.com/rshom/deepi-os